 In Mazor et al. (2020), we referred to two previous reports of a quadratic relation between subjective ratings and brain activation: one in subjective visibility ratings (Christensen et al., 2006) and the other in product desirability ratings (De Martino et al., 2017).
 We then explained that our findings were qualitatively different: while a quadratic effect for visibility or product desirability can reflect a linear modulation of subjective confidence when both ends of the rating scale are associated with higher levels of confidence (for example, being highly confident that a product is or is not desirable, or that a stimulus is or is not visible), our results highlight a quadratic effect in confidence itself.
 In other words, the low end of the scale should reflect low confidence in the perceptual decision, rather than high confidence in a rating about a decision.

 However, although the low end of the confidence scale reflects low confidence in a decision, it may still reflect a high level of confidence in the confidence rating itself.
 With our incentive structure, reward is dependent not only on task performance but also on the adequacy of confidence reports (see Methods).
-It is therefore not unlikely a participant would reason something along the lines of “I’m not sure what I just saw, so I’m highly confident that I should rate my subjective confidence as low to maximize my bonus”.
+It is therefore not unlikely for a participant to reason something along the lines of “I’m not sure what I just saw, so I’m highly confident that I should rate my subjective confidence as low to maximize my bonus”.
 Brain regions where activation scales with subjective confidence may then reflect this meta-level subjective confidence (effectively, confidence in confidence) with a higher level of activity not only for the upper end, but also for the lower end of the confidence scale.
 Note this scheme does not imply the existence of ‘meta-meta-cognition’: all that is required is that confidence ratings are represented as part of the primary (type-1) task, such that metacognitive resources are available to evaluate the quality of confidence reports themselves (Lebreton, 2015).

 It then remains to be explained why a quadratic effect of confidence is significantly stronger in the tilt-recognition compared to both discrimination and detection tasks (see Fig. 3 and S7).
 One possibility is that confidence in the presence or absence of a tilt more naturally lends itself to rule-based heuristics (such as a mapping between perceived angle and confidence level), leaving metacognitive resources free to monitor the quality of subjective confidence ratings.

 Alternatively, a quadratic modulation of decision confidence may reflect object-level (that is, not meta-level) inter-trial fluctuations in visual attention.
 As an example of how this might arise, a recent EEG study (Davidson et al., 2021) revealed a negative linear relation between reported attention and pre-stimulus alpha power in the 8-12 HZ frequency band.
 In contrast, high levels of decision confidence were associated with intermediate prestimulus alpha power, giving rise to a negative quadratic relation between alpha power and confidence.
 One implication of this result is that brain regions where activation is typically negatively correlated with alpha power may show a positive quadratic modulation of confidence in virtue of their relation to pre-stimulus alpha.
 This potentially explains why a quadratic modulation of confidence is prominent in a frontoparietal network where activity has been negatively linked to alpha power (Goldman et al., 2002; Laufs et al., 2003).